 03 of 10

 Make this easy variation of the popular restaurant recipe with true lo mein noodles or thick long pasta if you can't find lo mein.
 This take on beef lo mein features marinated strips of flank steak, sesame oil, carrots, Chinese cabbage, noodles, and oyster sauce.

 Because long noodles bring longevity, don't cut through them because you're cutting down your life span.

 Believed to bring peace and abundance, pork is commonly prepared in the Lunar New Year.
 When made in a sweet and sour sauce, it's thought of as a good omen for bringing many grandchildren to a family.

 Although this recipe calls for a lot of ingredients and has many steps in its preparation, it's very simple to make.
 Deep-fry marinated pork and then toss with a sweet and sour preparation of demerara sugar and black vinegar.

 Preferably the pork should marinate for 2 hours.
 After just 40 minutes of cooking, serve this flavorful dish over steamed rice.
 Garnish with green onions.Continue to 5 of 10 below.

 05 of 10

-Kung Pao chicken is often served during the Chinese New Year season, and although it doesn't carry a special significance, it is well-liked.
+Kung Pao chicken is often served during the Lunar New Year season, and although it doesn't carry a special significance, it is well-liked.
 This stir-fry recipe has a little less heat than what is found in many restaurant versions of Kung Pao, making it easier to pair with wine, beer, or spirits.

 Peanuts, symbols of longevity, are present in the dish and add an earthy flavor.